-To test for the principal applicability and usefulness of HOMER for CBP setting in this study, we used a large set of inhibition zone diameters (N=xxxxxx data points) originating from xxxx non-duplicate, non-outbreak clinical E. coli strains and 18 antibiotic drugs that had been isolated in our clinical laboratory from xxx to xxx.
+To test for the principal applicability and usefulness of HOMER for CBP setting in this study, we used a large set of inhibition zone diameters (N=xxxxxx data points) originating from xxxx non-duplicate, non-outbreak clinical E. coli strains and 18 antibiotic drugs that had been isolated in our clinical laboratory from 2010 to 2014.

-We here used our local epidemiology as example to test for the principle usefulness of the mathematical model, however, HOMER is not restricted to a particular epidemiology and can thus be used to calculate expected error rates of CBPs in different epidemiological settings.
-The predicted error rates that are generated by the model can lead to several practical consequences: i) General CBPs that have been derived from aggregated datasets can be checked for error rates in all epidemiological settings covered by guideline issuing societies; ii) Official, uniform CBPs may be individually adjusted for specific epidemiological settings and/or laboratory environments to account for varying local susceptibility prevalence and associated differences in AST data distributions; iii) HOMER can be used to calculate the effect of CBP changes and/or the implementation of zones of methodological uncertainty (ZMUs) on ME/VME rates and provide a rationale to decide, if and, if necessary, which actions should be taken on CBPs to ensure optimal forecast probabilities for therapeutic success.
+We here used our local epidemiology as a paradigmatic example to test for the principle usefulness of the mathematical model.
+However, HOMER is not restricted to a particular epidemiology and can thus be used to calculate expected error rates of CBPs in different epidemiological settings.
+The predicted error rates that are generated by the model can lead to several practical consequences: i) General CBPs that have been derived from aggregated datasets can be checked for error rates in all epidemiological settings covered by guideline issuing societies; ii) Official, uniform CBPs may be individually adjusted for specific epidemiological settings and/or laboratory environments to account for varying local susceptibility prevalence and associated differences in AST data distributions; iii) HOMER can be used to calculate the effect of CBP changes and/or the implementation of zones of methodological uncertainty (ZMUs) on ME/VME rates and provide a rationale to decide, whether and, if necessary, which actions should be taken on CBPs to ensure optimal forecast probabilities for therapeutic success.

-ZMUs will be of particular importance as technical measurement variation and the related error probabilities are no longer contained in the EUCAST definition of the intermediate zone that indicates the need of high dose therapy or on-site concentration of the drug only for sake of an unambiguous clinical recommendation.
-To standardize CBP setting according to acceptable ME/VME rates, we used a set of rules that we considered reasonable as triggers for action on CBPs:
+ZMUs will be of particular importance as technical measurement variation and the resulting error probabilities are no longer contained in the EUCAST definition of the intermediate zone that indicates the need of high dose therapy or on-site concentration of the drug only for sake of an unambiguous clinical recommendation.
+To standardize CBP setting according to acceptable ME/VME rates, we used a set of rules as triggers for action on CBPs:

-ME and vME rates of 1.0e-02 (<1%) should be mandatory and ME and vME rates of 1.0e-03 (<0.1%) are desirable, to avoid unnecessary changes in guidelines ME and vME rates of ≤1.0e-04 (<0.01%) may be neglected.
+ME and vME rates of 1.0e-02 (<1%) should be mandatory and ME and vME rates of 1.0e-03 (<0.1%) are desirable.
+To avoid unnecessary changes in guidelines ME and vME rates of ≤1.0e-04 (<0.01%) are accepted.

-increasing S CBP and/or ZMU are recommended if any of these actions decrease ME and/or vME probability at least 1 log
+Increasing S CBP and/or ZMU are recommended if any of these actions decrease ME and/or vME probability at least 1 order of magnitude.

-decreasing vME outweighs increasing ME if the expected overall ME rate does not exceed 1%
+Decreasing vME outweighs increasing ME if the expected overall rate does not exceed 1%.

-ZMUs are recommended if not more than 10% of isolates are situated in the proposed ZMU range
+ZMUs are recommended if not more than 10% of the isolates are situated in the proposed ZMU range.

-If more than 10% of isolates are situated in the proposed ZMU range AND vME probability of official CBPs is >1% AND increasing the S CBP does not result in decreasing the vME rate to <1%, testing of the drug should be discouraged as no results can be obtained on acceptable probability level.
+If more than 10% of the isolates are situated in the proposed ZMU range AND vME probability of official CBPs is >1% AND increasing the S CBP does not result in decreasing the vME rate to <1%, testing of the drug should be discouraged as no results can be obtained on acceptable probability level.